 The longer you live with an anxiety disorder, the more entrenched the symptoms become.
 Consequently, a longer period of psychological therapy is usually necessary for recovery.

-If anxiety is severe, a Clinical Psychologist will work with your GP or a Psychiatrist to explore the benefits of a short-term course of anxiety medication alongside psychological therapy.
+Moreover, if anxiety is severe, a Clinical Psychologist will work with your GP or a Psychiatrist to explore the benefits of a short-term course of anxiety medication alongside psychological therapy.

-What are some self-help strategies to reduce stress and Anxiety?
+What are some self-help strategies for Anxiety?

 Besides professional support, there are strategies one can implement to reduce the amount of stress one experiences.
 Stress management can help to manage mild symptoms of anxiety.